 The funny thing about the fake nerd stuff is that real nerds are usually active people who enjoy the outdoors, playing sports and doing the sorts of things normal people do.
 I used to play hoops with a bunch of programmers.
 I know a few body builders who are engineers, one is a rocket scientist at NASA.
 In my experience, the highly numerate tend to be a little nuts and anything but nerdish.

 Of course, the fake nerd stuff is just a pose.
 We live in an age of marvels where the technology is far outpacing most people’s ability to keep up.
 In that regard, our era has another striking resemblance to the late 19th and early 20th century, before the great wars.
 When Wells, Gernsbacker and Verne invented science fiction, it seemed as if science would conquer the human condition.

 A century ago, to be thought of as smart you had to be a tinkerer and love what passed for science and technology at the time.
 Everyone was convinced that all the answers were just around around the corner and the pace of technology would only accelerate.
 Taylorism was the economics of its day and everyone that was thought to be intelligent was into science.

 A big difference between then and now is that fake nerdism is probably filling the void where religion used to reside.
 A century ago, even the most empirically minded went to mass, just to keep up appearances.
 Today, no one believes in anything so everyone falls for everything.
 Slap the word “study” onto any batshit crazy idea and your fake nerd friends will be posting infographics about on their Facebook page.

-This post has already been read 5872 times!
+This post has already been linked to 5990 times!